pkardas/notes/books/code-complete.md

 - If your workload consists entirely on short-term assignments that don't develop your skills, be dissatisfied.
 Half of what you need to know will be outdated in three years.
 You are not learning, you are turning into a dinosaur.
 If you can't learn at your job, find a new one.
 - Experiment if you don't understand something.
-Learn making mistakes, learning from the each time.
+Learn to make mistakes, learn from the each.
 Making a mistake is no sin.
   Failing to learn from mistake is.
-- Read about problem solving, don't reinvent the wheel.
+- Read about problem-solving, don't reinvent the wheel.
 - Study the work of the great programmers, it is not about reading 500-long source code but for example about high-level design.
 - Read books, one book is more than most programmers read each year.